babashka/sci/doc/ai/adr/0012-migrate-cljs-core-protocols-to-native.md

 IFn is excluded: copy-var protocol detection skips it and `SciType`/`Reified` implement IFn directly at the class level.
 It stays as-is.

-## Prerequisites (both currently throw "not yet supported")
+## Prerequisites

-1. Native reify. `(reify IDeref (-deref [_] ...))` is the most common IDeref shape.
-Native must support reify before the hand-wired path is removed, or every reify-based deref/swap/reset regresses.
+1. Native reify: DONE (branch `native-reify`). reify* installs implemented slots directly on the Reified instance via `-install-native-protocol-on!` (specify!-style, no per-type prototype: reify results are not extend-type targets).
+The reify macro passes a per-method implemented-arities map so only implemented arities get slots.
-2. Native defrecord.
+2. Native defrecord (open).
 Records implementing IDeref/IFn (issue #808).
 Wrinkle:
    `SciRecord` already implements the map protocols via its class, so a record with a custom native protocol needs a per-record prototype chaining to `SciRecord.prototype`, the same trick as deftype with more